AlansCodeLog/shortcuts-visualizer/README.md

 # Code Notes

-- Since contexts and keys arrays are always sorted, quickest way to compare them is to join them to a string.
+- Since contexts and keys arrays are always sorted, quickest way to compare them if needed is to join them to a string.

 ## Build Setup